KastnerRG/Read_the_docs/docs/axi4.rst

 Copy your **project directory > project_1 > project_1.srcs > sources_1 > bd > design_1 > hw_handoff > design_1.hwh** to your **project directory > project_1** and rename it to **axi4_sqrt.hwh**

+These files need to have the same name (except for their file extension).

 3) Host program
 ---------------